- 600 g beef steak, cut into strips

 - Sprinkle with the chopped parsley and serve over mashed potatoes or pasta with Rhodes Dill Gherkins on the side.

-Halve the cost of this recipe by using ground beef mince instead of steak.
+Cut the cost of this recipe in half by using ground beef mince instead of steak.